msveshnikov/allchat/README.md

 ## Environment variables

-You have to get those APIs and set environment variables (or put to .env file):
+You have to get some of those APIs and set environment variables (or put to .env file):

--   GEMINI_KEY - key for 1.5 preview access from https://aistudio.google.com/app/apikey?utm_source=newsletter&utm_medium=email&utm_campaign=1.5p-api-launch_march&utm_content=
+-   GEMINI_KEY - Gemini 1.5 key
+-   CLAUDE_KEY - Anthropic Key (for Haiku)
 -   AWS_SECRET_KEY
--   AWS_ACCESS_KEY - (for Titan image generation) - https://eu-central-1.console.aws.amazon.com/console/home?region=eu-central-1
+-   AWS_ACCESS_KEY - (for Titan image generation)
+-   TOGETHER_KEY - for Together models
+-   JWT_TOKEN - any random string
+-   OPENWEATHER_API_KEY - for weather tools
+-   YAHOO_FINANCE_API_KEY - for stocks tools
+-   TELEGRAM_KEY - for Telegram tools to work
+-   EMAIL - for email tools
--   CLAUDE_KEY - Anthropic Key (for Haiku)
+-   EMAIL_PASSWORD - for email tools

 # DOCKER DEPLOY